Cystine: Redox

 Because of the facility of the thiol-disulfide exchange, the nutritional benefits and sources of cystine are identical to those for the more-common cysteine.
 Disulfide bonds cleave more rapidly at higher temperatures.

 Cystine-based disorders

 The presence of cystine in urine is often indicative of amino acid reabsorption defects.
 Cystinuria has been reported to occur in dogs.

 In humans the excretion of high levels of cystine crystals can be indicative of cystinosis, a rare genetic disease.
+Cystine stones account for about 1-2% of kidney stone disease in adults.

+Various derivatives of cysteamine are used to address cystinosis.
+These derivatives convert poorly soluble cystine into more soluble derivatives.

 Biological transport

 Cystine serves as a substrate for the cystine-glutamate antiporter.
 This transport system, which is highly specific for cystine and glutamate, increases the concentration of cystine inside the cell.
 In this system, the anionic form of cystine is transported in exchange for glutamate.
 Cystine is quickly reduced to cysteine.
 Cysteine prodrugs, e.g. acetylcysteine, induce release of glutamate into the extracellular space.

-Nutritional supplements

-Cysteine supplements are sometimes marketed as anti-aging products with claims of improved skin elasticity.
-Cysteine is more easily absorbed by the body than cystine, so most supplements contain cysteine rather than cystine.
-N-acetyl-cysteine (NAC) is better absorbed than other cysteine or cystine supplements.